 For a company that says boldly, “File conversion made easy,” this straightforward animation is an excellent iteration of their brand’s motto.

 What’s the best part of Warcraft?
 The cutscenes.
-Oh sure, there are other things to love, but the outstanding graphics and furtherance of the storyline during the cutscenes was worth the playtime.
-Perhaps this all seems off subject, but when you click through to the Warcraft III Reforged website, you’ll see why it matters.
+Oh sure, there are other things to love, but the outstanding graphics and furtherance of the storyline during the cutscenes were worth the playtime.
+Perhaps this all seems off-subject, but when you click through to the Warcraft III Reforged website, you’ll see why it matters.

 What can you do with Piktochart?
 The animation on their page will tell you.
 Animated typing writes a word under “Easy to Use” in front of “Maker.”
 Words like “Infographic,” “Social Graphic,” “Presentation” and “Print” all appear and are erased to make room for the next word.